Find the best heat sink design for your application using generative design and AI

 Webinar: Optimal cooling solutions & choosing the right heat sink

-What is an optimal heat sink design?
+What is an optimal Heat Sink design?

 Heat sinks are used to cool electronic components by dissipating heat away from them.
 To design an optimal heat sink, key factors such as maximizing heat transfer efficiency and minimizing ambient air temperature should be considered before constructing the heat sink.